BennettSmith/ebo-planner-cli/docs/cli-spec.md

   - included in JSON output as `meta.idempotencyKey`
   - printed to stderr when `--output table` (so stdout stays clean for piping)

+For mutating API operations that are naturally idempotent by design (e.g., operations that return success on duplicate requests without requiring an explicit idempotency key):

+- The CLI MUST NOT expose `--idempotency-key` for these operations.
+- Each such operation MUST document that idempotency keys are not supported and why.

 ### Destructive operation confirmation

 For destructive operations, the CLI MUST require an explicit `--force` flag.